PrinceArora-4/AegisNet/README.md

   1.  **`main.py`:** A complete training pipeline to build and save the champion model.
   2.  **`predictor.py`:** A lightweight, standalone script to load the saved model and run high-speed predictions on new, unseen data.

+> v3.0 Additions:

+- **CSV Preview Modal (scrollable & resizable):** A macOS Quick Look–style preview to inspect the first rows and all columns of large CSVs without breaking layout.
+Horizontal and vertical scroll supported, with draggable resize handle.
+- **Threat Insights Panel:** Summarizes total flows, benign vs. threat counts, and percentage breakdown with quick metrics and chart visualizations.
+- **Real Trained Model Integration:** The Flask API loads the shipped Keras model (`models/aegisnet_v1.keras`) and scaler to produce live predictions for both batch CSV and single-flow inputs.
+- **Threat Log Export:** One-click export of detected threat rows to CSV, including `row_number`, `predicted_label`, and `confidence_score`.
+- **System Console Log:** In-app console shows processing steps, status updates, and errors to aid debugging and demos.
+- **Cross-Origin Fixed Flask API:** CORS enabled for local development so the frontend can call the backend safely across ports.
+- **Optional Theme Toggle (Neon ↔ Magenta):** Style-ready theming hooks to switch palette for presentations (can be enabled in UI code).
+- **Optional Audio Feedback:** Hooks to play subtle system sounds on success/error to improve operator awareness (disabled by default).

 ---

 ## 🎯 Tech Stack